Think about running a NeonCRM report as a simple process with a lot of choices.

 The respective "Account Type" criteria is loaded automatically upon loading any of the below search fields in a report:

-- Individual Custom Fields or Organization Custom Fields (these types of custom fields are marked as "(org)" or "(ind)" under the Attribute search tab)
+- Individual Custom Fields or Company Custom Fields (these types of custom fields are marked as "(com)" or "(ind)" under the Attribute search tab)

-If your report searches on individual/organization custom fields or types, you will need to use search groups if you want your results to include both individual and organization accounts.
+If your report searches on individual/company custom fields or types, you will need to use search groups if you want your results to include both individual and company accounts.

-For example, you would use the below criteria to generate a report of accounts with a specific organization type or individual type.
+For example, you would use the below criteria to generate a report of accounts with a specific company type or individual type.

 Once you've saved changes to your search criteria, you can specify which columns of data you want to see in your report.
 To do this, click Edit under Output Columns.